Sobeston/zig.guide/chapter-1.md

 Zig provides bit-sized integers in the format `iN` (signed), and `uN` (unsigned).
 Here, `N` can be anywhere in the range 0-65535 (inclusive).
 Examples: `u8`, `u1`, `i32`, `u64`, `i40`.

-Variables and constants can be assigned using the syntax `var/const identifier: type = value`.
+Variables and constants can be declared using the syntax `var/const identifier: type = value`.
 Values which are `const` cannot be changed, and are preferable over `var` where possible.
 Variables and constants are written as snake_case.

 ```zig
 var some_variable: i32 = 5;